sjohn2/ollama-app-prompt-template/README.md

 # ollama-app-prompt-template
-Prompt template to develop chat gpt like interface using ollama

-Prompt Template: Developing a ChatGPT-like UI with Ollama and llama3.2:latest
+**Prompt Template: Developing a ChatGPT-like UI with Ollama and llama3.2:latest **

 You are an architect with expertise in node and react.
 You are going to develop a chatbot application with a user interface similar to ChatGPT.